Chevrolet C/K (third generation): Powertrain

-Four-wheel drive systems
+Four-wheel-drive systems

-Throughout their production, K-Series (later V-series) pickup trucks included multiple four-wheel drive systems.
-Regardless of the type of four-wheel drive system equipped, all K-Series pickups featured four-corner Vari-Rate multi-leaf springs, front live axle with symmetrical (inline) shock absorber geometry, and the Load Control rear suspension system.
-K-Series pickups also featured an off-road oriented design, with the transfer case bolted directly to the transmission and running gear tucked up as high as possible under the vehicle to reduce the chances of snagging vital components on obstacles, as well as to achieve a low silhouette and optimal ground clearance.
+Throughout their production, K-series (later V-series) pickup trucks included multiple four-wheel-drive systems.
+All K-series pickups featured four-corner Vari-Rate multi-leaf springs, front live axle with symmetrical (inline) shock absorber geometry, and the Load Control rear suspension system.
+K-series pickups also featured an off-road oriented design, with the transfer case bolted directly to the transmission and running gear tucked up as high as possible under the vehicle to reduce the chances of snagging vital components on obstacles, as well as to achieve a low silhouette and optimal ground clearance.
 Exposed brake lines wrapped in steel were standard, with underbody skid plate armor optional for further protection.

 Conventional

-Offered as standard equipment for K-series trucks with inline-6 engines, the conventional four-wheel drive system was equipped with a two-speed New Process 205 transfer case with four drive modes: Two High, Four High, Neutral, and Four Low.
+Offered as standard equipment for K-series trucks with inline-6 engines, the conventional four-wheel-drive system was equipped with a two-speed New Process 205 transfer case with four drive modes: Two High, Four High, Neutral, and Four Low.
 Two High gave a 0:100 torque split, while Four High yielded a locked 50:50 torque split.
 Four Low applied reduction gearing.
 The front and rear propeller shafts were locked at all times in Four High and Four Low.
-Neutral allowed for flat towing, or use of the power take off (PTO).
+Neutral allowed for flat towing, or use of the power take-off (PTO).

 Shift-on-the-move (1981–1991)

-A new Shift-on-the-move four-wheel drive system with two-speed dual range New Process 208 aluminium transfer case was introduced on K-Series pickups for the 1981 model year.
-It replaced the permanent four-wheel drive system, on pre-1980 models.
-The shift-on-the-move four-wheel drive system featured new automatic self locking hubs and synchronized direct high range planetary gearing, such that the truck could be shifted from two-wheel drive, to fully locked four-wheel drive at speeds of up to 25 mph.
+A new Shift-on-the-move four-wheel-drive system with two-speed dual range New Process 208 aluminium transfer case was introduced on K-series pickups for the 1981 model year.
+It replaced the permanent four-wheel-drive system, on pre-1980 models.
+The shift-on-the-move four-wheel-drive system featured new automatic self locking hubs and synchronized direct high range planetary gearing, such that the truck could be shifted from two-wheel drive, to fully locked four-wheel drive at speeds of up to 25 mph.
 Once the shift from two-wheel drive to four-wheel drive was made, the vehicle could be driven at any forward or reverse speed.
 Four drive modes were offered: Two High, Four High, Neutral, and Four Low.
 Two High gave a 0:100 torque split, with Four High yielding a locked 50:50 torque split through direct synchronized gearing.
 Four Low applied reduction gearing with a 2.61:1 ratio, compared to the previous New Process 205's 1.96:1.
 The front and rear propeller shafts were locked at all times in Four High and Four Low.
 Neutral was provided for disengagement of both propeller shafts.
 Conventional four-wheel drive was still available with manual locking hubs.